luzhang06/AzureMachineLearningGallery/pipelines/sar-pipeline/README.md

 This sample pipeline contains some components that implement with Simple Algorithm for recommendation scenarios.

 Simple Algorithm for Recommendation (SAR) is a fast and scalable algorithm for personalized recommendations based on user transaction history.
 It produces easily explainable and interpretable recommendations and handles "cold item" and "semi-cold user" scenarios.
 SAR is a kind of neighborhood based algorithm (as discussed in [Recommender Systems by Aggarwal](https://dl.acm.org/doi/book/10.5555/2931100)) which is intended for ranking top items for each user.
+Recommenders are commonly used in recommendation of movie, restaurant and etc.

 #### You will learn how to: